ampize/docs/content/docs/guides/analytics.md

 <amp-img src="/static/img/components/analytics_1.png"  width="850"  height="110"  layout="fixed" alt="settings"></amp-img>

-Fill the "Analytics" tab with your vendor and the related settings.
+Configure the "Analytics" tab with your vendor type and the appropriate json settings.

 ### Example for GA